MSL-working

 My Horseman Woodman 45 view camera made in Japan in 1994.
 A lightweight field camera that is a joy to use.

 My Horseman VH camera from 1975.
-It accepts interchangeable backs which allow me to make 6x7cm and 6x9cm negatives on many different films
+It accepts interchangeable backs which allow me to make 6x7cm and 6x9cm negatives on many different films.
+It is my preferred camera for precise medium format work.

 Out working with one of my Rolleiflex TLR cameras